PSPatel5/Material-Onboard/README.md

 A good design is always crucial in software developement process.
 Google introduced material design with api 21 back in 2015.
 About designing As Irene au quotes,

-> Good design is like a refrigerator when it works , no one notices but when it doesn’t , it sure stinks.
+> Good design is like a refrigerator.
+When it works ,
+> no one notices but when it doesn’t , it sure stinks.

 ### Installation